What is Material Handling Equipment?

 Which Type of Material Handling Equipment do I need?

-If you want to lift heavy, palletised components weighing over 6,000kg onto shelving, a forklift may be a better solution than a pallet truck.
-While an electric pallet truck may be a better option to move 500kg pallets in a small warehouse.
+If you want to lift heavy, palletized loads weighing over 13,000 lbs. onto shelving, a forklift may be a better solution than a pallet truck.
+While an electric pallet truck may be a better option to move 1,100 lbs. pallets in a small warehouse.

 Materials Handling Equipment for Specific Operations & Industries

-Material handling and lifting equipment is typically designed around a specific operation.
+Material handling and lifting equipment are typically designed around a specific operation.
 So, while forklifts and pallet trucks are designed to lift pallets, you wouldn’t use them to move wheeled loads.
-In this instance, an electric tug, a machine specifically designed for this application, would be the correct option.
+In this instance, an electric tugger, a machine specifically designed for this application, would be the correct option.

 Each type of material handling equipment is suited to specific applications and selecting the correct tool for the job is crucial.